The Actor (painting)

-The Actor (French: L'acteur) is an oil on canvas painting by Spanish painter Pablo Picasso, created from 1904 to 1905.
+The Actor (French: L'acteur) is an oil-on-canvas painting by Spanish painter Pablo Picasso, created from 1904 to 1905.
 The painting dates from the artist's Rose Period.
 It is housed in the collection of the Metropolitan Museum of Art in New York City.

 Background

-Prior to 1904, Picasso's work had been dominated by his melancholy Blue Period, which was defined by predominantly blue paintings of human suffering.
+From 1901 until 1904, Picasso's work had been dominated by his melancholy Blue Period, which was defined by predominantly blue paintings of human suffering.
 The Actor illustrates a shift in Picasso's artistic approach, which was influenced by his meeting of his new partner, Fernande Olivier in 1904.
 Olivier's presence and influence on the tone, subject matter and palette of Picasso's artwork is notable in the sheet of studies that he created for The Actor around the time of New Year's Eve in 1904, which features two profiles of Olivier.

 Description

 Picasso painted The Actor during the winter of 1904 to 1905 when he was 23 years old.
 The painting is a work of the artist's Rose Period when he changed his painting style from the downbeat tones of his Blue Period to warmer and more romantic hues.
 It portrays an acrobat in a dramatic pose with an abstract design in the background.
 The canvas measures 196 cm by 115 cm.
 Picasso painted The Actor on the reverse side of a landscape painting by another artist because he could not afford new canvases at the time.